One common mistake gardeners make is not following proper potato prep. Is this you?

 Did you know you needed to prep your seed potatoes before planting?
 It is not something many people know about, but it is very important to promote healthy potato plant growth.

-Use a paring knife and cutting board to prep the potatoes for planting.
+Use a clean knife, such as a paring knife and cutting board to cut potatoes for planting.

-First, you need to cut the tubers into 1.5 – 2 ounce pieces.
+Then, you need to cut the tubers into 1.5 – 2 ounce pieces.
 An average-sized potato is cut into four pieces, while a large potato is cut into six.
-Then, store the cut seed in a warm, humid location for 2-3 days to allow the freshly cut surface to “heal.”
+Then, store the cut seed in a warm location with high humidity for 2-3 days to allow the freshly cut surface to “heal.”
 This prevents the seed piece from rotting when planted.

 Typical planting of seed potatoes are 12 inches apart in rows three feet apart.
-Once your potatoes are healed, they are ready to go into the ground!
+Once your potatoes are healed, they are ready to go into nice loose soil and well-drained soil!

 Let’s talk about how to grow them and what varieties grow well for home gardeners.